vostok/spaceport/README.md

 Other commands are also available:

 - `make down` will stop and remove all containers
-- `make test` will run integration test on running containers, while `make full-test` will stop and recreate them before running tests
 - `make pull` will pull latest versions of containers and overwrite your changes to containers

 If you don't have `make`, look inside the `Makefile` for commands.